awsdocs/aws-glue-developer-guide/doc_source/create-an-iam-role-sagemaker-notebook.md

-# Step 7: Create an IAM Role for Amazon SageMaker Notebooks<a name="create-an-iam-role-sagemaker-notebook"></a>
+# Step 7: Create an IAM Role for SageMaker Notebooks<a name="create-an-iam-role-sagemaker-notebook"></a>

-If you plan to use Amazon SageMaker notebooks with development endpoints, you need to grant the IAM role permissions\.
+If you plan to use SageMaker notebooks with development endpoints, you need to grant the IAM role permissions\.
 You provide those permissions by using AWS Identity and Access Management \(IAM\), through an IAM role\.

-**To create an IAM role for Amazon SageMaker notebooks**
+**To create an IAM role for SageMaker notebooks**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.